 To each quadrant of the gift matrix corresponds an archetypal person that thinks and behaves in radically different ways when making gifts.
 Let’s analyse them one by one.

 In the danger zone live the emotional insecure archetype.
 These people often fantasise about making great surprising gifts but lack a real understanding of the recipient and tend to procrastinate.
 You will often find them asking advises and suggestions to friends or family members to fill their empathy gaps.
 Gift giving for them is like playing a slot machine: they might hit a jackpot once in a while, but most times they fail.

 The Last-minute Rusher

-In the safe zone grows and proliferates the last-minute rusher.
-These type of people typically lead busy lives focused on their careers and hobbies.
-They have a lot of acquaintances but few friends.
+In the safe zone proliferate last-minute rushers.
+These type of people lead busy lives focused on their careers and hobbies.
 Gifts for them are a recurring annoyance they need to deal with.
 Budget is often not a problem, but time is, you will often find them ordering Gift cards online in bulk limiting the time spent for gift-giving to its bare minimum.

 The Disillusioned Pragmatic

 The pragmatic zone gives name to its main inhabitant, the disillusioned pragmatic.
 These people typically stopped believing in the magic of gifts since finding out Santa was a scam.
 They hate making and receiving gifts; the only reason they still do is because social conventions forces them to.
 They strive for quality, usefulness and hate wasting money.
 They manage gift-giving as a transaction, their motto being “tell me what you want and I will buy it”.